As Amended 7/23/21

 - The Executive Committee shall be composed of twelve members who shall be elected by the members of the Council at the Council’s annual summer conference, together with the officers of the Council.
 All members of the Executive Committee shall be members in good standing of the Council at the time of their election.

-- Ex-Officio Members of the Executive Committee – The Executive Director of the NCSBA, or his designee, shall serve as an ex-officio member of the Executive Committee, without vote.
-In the event that any Council member is elected to an office in the NSBA Council of School Attorneys, that member shall also serve as an ex-officio member of this Council’s Executive Committee, without vote, for the duration of his national term of office.
-At the conclusion of any member’s service in the office of Immediate Past-Chairman, that former Chairman shall become an ex-officio member of the Executive Committee, without vote, for the next three (3) years; provided, however, that any former Chairman also shall be eligible for election to a full, voting membership on the Executive Committee.
+- Ex-Officio Members of the Executive Committee – The Executive Director of the NCSBA, or designee, and NCSBA Legal Counsel, shall serve as ex-officio members of the Executive Committee, without vote.
+In the event that any Council member is elected to an office in the NSBA Council of School Attorneys, that member shall also serve as an ex-officio member of this Council’s Executive Committee, without vote, for the duration of his or her national term of office.
+At the conclusion of any member’s service in the office of Immediate Past-Chair, that former Chair shall become an ex-officio member of the Executive Committee, without vote, for the next three (3) years; provided, however, that any former Chair also shall be eligible for election to a full, voting membership on the Executive Committee.

 - The membership of the Council shall elect from the members of the Council the following officers at each annual meeting:

-- a.
-Chairman – presides at all meetings of the Council and Executive Committee.
-The Chairman shall have the authority to appoint standing or special committees.
+- Chair – presides at all meetings of the Council and Executive Committee.
+The Chair shall have the authority to appoint standing or special committees.

-- Vice-Chairman – assumes the duties of the Chairman in the absence of or at the request of the Chairman.
+- Vice-Chair – assumes the duties of the Chair in the absence of or at the request of the Chair.

 - Secretary/Treasurer – duties of the Secretary/Treasurer shall be established by the Executive Committee within guidelines established by the Board of Directors of the NCSBA.

-- The Immediate Past-Chairman of the Council shall be an officer and shall also serve as Chairman of the Nominating Committee, as set forth in Article V.E.
+- The Immediate Past-Chair of the Council shall be an officer and shall also serve as Chair of the Nominating Committee, as set forth in Article V.E.

-- The Chairman, Vice-Chairman, Secretary/Treasurer, and Immediate Past-Chairman of the Council shall be full voting members of the Executive Committee.
+- The Chair, Vice-Chair, Secretary/Treasurer, and Immediate Past-Chair of the Council shall be full voting members of the Executive Committee.
 No member of the Council shall serve more than one (1) consecutive one-year term in any of these offices.

 C. Initial Officers and Executive Committee Members